SchWiniX/Seminar_GLL_Parser/README.md

         Y -> Y1 | Y2 | ...
         ...
         [#]
+- `'-l\L'` flag to indicate 'input' to be a string
+- `'-f\F'` flag to indicate 'input' to be a file containing a string
-- `'input'` is a string of terminals that will be parsed
+- `'input'` is a string or file path containing a string of terminals that will be parsed

 ### File Testing